Friction Ridge Anatomy and In-Utero Development

 Sweat pores appear as small openings along the ridge crests, roughly 9 to 18 pores per centimetre of ridge length, varying between individuals and between body regions.
 Eccrine sweat glands, coiled structures in the deep dermis and hypodermis, connect to these pores through straight ducts.
 Eccrine secretion is primarily water, sodium chloride, lactic acid, urea, and amino acids.
 This sweat is the principal component of a latent print deposited under normal conditions; sebaceous material (transferred from the face or scalp via hand contact) is a secondary source on clean hands that have not perspired.

-The development of friction ridge skin unfolds across a precisely timed developmental arc during embryogenesis and early fetal growth.
-The sequence was described in foundational histological studies by Cummins and Midlo (1943), refined by Babler (1991), and has since been extended using scanning electron microscopy and molecular genetics.
+Friction ridge skin develops across a defined sequence during embryogenesis and early fetal growth.
+The sequence was described in foundational histological studies by Cummins and Midlo (1943), refined by Babler (1991), and extended using scanning electron microscopy and molecular genetics.

 The specific configuration of ridges, including the precise location of every minutia (a fork, an ending, a dot), is not encoded by any single gene.
-Ridge formation is sensitive to the local biochemical microenvironment of the developing fingertip, including mechanical forces from the surrounding amniotic fluid, local growth factor gradients, differential tissue stiffness, and stochastic variation in cell division and migration at the basal layer.
-This sensitivity to the local developmental environment is why even monozygotic twins, sharing identical genomic sequences, develop different ridge configurations: the developmental microenvironment is never replicated identically between individuals, even those sharing a placenta.
+Ridge formation is sensitive to the local biochemical microenvironment of the developing fingertip: mechanical forces from the surrounding amniotic fluid, local growth factor gradients, differential tissue stiffness, and stochastic variation in cell division and migration at the basal layer.
+This sensitivity is why even monozygotic twins, sharing identical genomic sequences, develop different ridge configurations.
+The developmental microenvironment is never replicated identically between individuals, even those sharing a placenta.

 Persistence is the property of friction ridge skin that its configuration, once established by week 24 of gestation, remains stable for the remainder of the individual's life under normal circumstances, and is detectable even after death until the skin decomposes beyond recognition.